Kisoke/atelier-item-library-tools/README.md

 If you need to change the structure of the data (output a XML instead of a JSON file), you can write your own output processor, and use it in `library.rb`.

+Script is untested against other Atelier games, but should work fine as long as items & library pages follow these rules :
+- 4 effects max per item
+- 4 innate categories max per item (innate as in, not dependent from a synthesis recipe)
+- 4 materials max per item
+- Library page has name, level, value, categories, materials (for synthesised items)
+- Library pages for synthesised items have an effects page

+xmldata.rb
+---

+Extracts data from game XML files.
+Unfinished.
+Do not use this.

 Disclaimers
 ===========